fibre-ether/python-ray-tracer/README.md

 # Python ray tracer
-A simple ray tracer made in python (WIP)
+A simple ray tracer made in python

 This is just a basic implementation of a ray tracer I made as a project.